-Under the provisions of the Children (Scotland) Act 1995, 'Looked After Children' are defined as those in the care of their local authority.
-The majority will come into one of these categories:
+Under the provisions of the Children (Scotland) Act 1995, "Looked After" children are defined as those in the care of their local authority.
+The majority will either be living at home, being subject to compulsory supervision, or living out of their home and looked after by a Local Authority or Kinship Carer.